-As we pondered what to nibble on while we sipped our wine on the deck, I decided to make Caprese Toast for us.
 Before I left for Minnesota, I noticed that our Green Zebra tomato plant had a couple of tomatoes that had turned very red.
 I read that this is normal with some varieties, but that they could taste a little more tangy.
 I brought them with me so I could put them to good use before they expired.
-This recipe is sort of a non-recipe too… you can make it however you want, but I include my version below.
-It’s the simple and delicious flavors of tomatoes, fresh basil and mozzarella, olive oil and balsamic on top of crunchy toast were perfect on that warm summer afternoon.
+This recipe is sort of a non-recipe too.
+You can make it however you want, but I include my version below.
+The delicious flavors of tomatoes, fresh basil and mozzarella, olive oil and balsamic on top of crunchy toast were perfect on that warm summer afternoon.

 2 medium Green Zebra tomatoes, thinly sliced